26 Templates and Style Systems

 26.2 Pandoc templates

 Pandoc templates are text files that control the structure of the output document.
+Quarto defaults and format blocks play a similar role.
 They are covered in Chapter 6, but their role in style systems deserves elaboration here.

 A template for a custom Pandoc workflow should be treated as a versioned, maintained artifact — not a one-time customisation.
-Store it alongside the class files and stylesheets:
+Store it alongside the Typst modules and stylesheets:

 styles/